tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 - Elaborate rings: 1-50 gp per ring, with with some care and effort to select the best work could reach 500 gp or more for some items, particularly imperial or other high-status jewelry set with particularly valuable gemstones.

 Volume (assuming relatively low packing volume and some bulky settings):
-- 6000 plain rings per cubic foot
+- 5000 plain rings per cubic foot
 - 3000 elaborate rings per cubic foot

 Examples:
  - **A Gold Signet Ring**: Set with an engraved emerald with the personal crest of a long-lost merchant or other rich citizen of Drankor.
  - **A Twisted Silver Band**: Elaborately worked, and set with a perfect diamond that sparkles with an intensity that seems unnatural, likely the material component for a spell like Gate.
 ### Hairpins and Combs
-After rings, the next largest collection in the hoard is a set of 6000 hairpins and combs.
+Ra'ghemdros has a set of 6000 hairpins and combs.
 Most of these are simply made from ivory (2000) or bone and horn (4000), usually with decorations and designs.
 About one-tenth of these (600) are more elaborate, set with fairly common gems.

 Value:
 - Plain bone or horn: 5-100 sp, depending on the quality of the work.